 One thing that I have realized over the past few years is how much sugar is actually in a jar of jelly.
 It's crazy ridiculous actually.
 I know that the sugar is to make it sweet.

 It also thickens up just fine, although sometimes I add a little cornstarch depending on if I want a fruit sauce or fruit preserves.
-I left the cornstarch out of this Honey Lime Strawberry Sauce, and it was plenty thick enough for spooning on top of all the things.
+I left the cornstarch out of this strawberry reduction, and it was plenty thick enough for spooning on top of all the things.

 So I have been using different fruits and making my own sugar free jelly.
-We love using this Small Batch Cherry Preserves in chia seed pudding parfaits and on sandwiches or toast.
+We love using this cherry preserves recipe in chia pudding parfaits and on sandwiches or toast.

 Place the blackberries in a pan over low heat.
 Heat the berries until they soften and release their juices.